tlog-dev/tlog/README.md

 # Performance

+## Allocs
-I fighted each alloc and each byte and even hacked runtime (see `unsafe.go`).
+Allocations are one of the worst enemies of performance.
+So I fighted each alloc and each byte and even hacked runtime (see `unsafe.go`).
 So you'll get much more than stdlib `log` gives you almost for the same price.
 ```
 goos: linux
 goarch: amd64